Philippe Louis "Phil" Myre - Born November 1, 1948 in Sainte-Anne-de-Bellevue, Quebec is a Canadian retired ice Hockey goaltender and coach.

 Myre was then traded to the St. Louis Blues by Atlanta with Curt Bennett and Barry Gibbs for Yves Belanger, Dick Redmond, Bob MacMillan and St. Louis' 2nd round pick (Mike Perovich in 1979 NHL Draft), December 12, 1977.
 Myre played almost 2 seasons in St. Louis before they traded him to the Philadelphia Flyers for Blake Dunlop and Rick Lapointe, June 7, 1979.

-Myre had his best NHL season Playing for the Flyers, winning 18 games, tying 15 and losing 7 during the regular season in 1979-80, helping the Flyers win the Patrick Division championship and they were Clarence Campbell Conference regular season champions with 116 points.
-Myre and rookie goalie Pete Peeters backstopped the Flyers through an undefeated streak of 35 games, an NHL record.
+Myre had his best NHL season Playing for the Flyers, winning 18 games, tying 15 and losing 7 during the regular season in 1979-80, helping the Flyers win the Patrick Division championship and they won the 1980 Clarence S. Campbell Bowl as the 1979-80 Clarence Campbell Conference regular season champions with 116 points.
+Myre and rookie goalie Pete Peeters backstopped the Flyers through an undefeated streak of 35 games, an NHL record (longest unbeaten streak in North American sports history in 35 consecutive games without a loss, from October 14, 1979 to January 6, 1980).
 Myre then played in 6 playoff games, winning 5, as the Flyers made it to the 1980 Stanley Cup finals, losing to the New York Islanders.

 Myre was then traded to the Colorado Rockies for cash, February 26, 1981, where he played just 34 games over 2 seasons, and finished the 1981-82 season the the CHL Fort Worth Texans.